 One of the most intriguing prospects in cancer prevention is a cheap and very familiar drug: aspirin.
-Later this year, in fact, the U.S. Preventive Services Task Force is expected to release recommendations on the use of aspirin to reduce cancer risk.
+In fact, the U.S. Preventive Services Task Force is working on recommendations for the use of aspirin to reduce cancer risk.

 Aspirin is already widely used.
 Tens of millions of people in the United States take it daily to reduce their risk of heart attack or stroke.
 And numerous studies over the last two decades have suggested that taking aspirin on a regular basis may substantially lower a person’s risk of developing or dying from cancer.

 In 2011, for example, a meta-analysis of eight randomized clinical trials that compared the risk of cancer death among participants who took daily aspirin for 4 years or more and those who took no aspirin found that, overall, aspirin use lowered the risk of dying from cancer by approximately 20 percent.

 By looking at data from individual participants in these trials, the researchers, led by Peter Rothwell, MD, PhD, FRCP, of the University of Oxford, showed that this risk reduction was due mainly to fewer cancer deaths among participants who took aspirin for at least 5 years.
 The largest drop in risk was for gastrointestinal cancers, particularly colorectal cancer.
 The study also showed more modest risk reductions for several other common cancers, including lung and prostate.